Bloggin' along with 'MUSCLES'

 Dare I say--it will be easier to 'ruminate' over it that way! '

-' Maybe I should not assume that I fully understand the meaning of the 'bite' (aka
+' Maybe I should not assume that I fully understand the meaning of a 'bite' (aka

 occlusion).
 I know that I 'bite', chew, 'speak' & function only with an 'up-and-